 A feature that disables the controller if the battery voltage drops below a set threshold.
 AKA battery discharge protection.

-We can apply a conformal coating to the circuit board which significantly improves its resistance to corrosion in damp environments.
+We can apply a water resistant coating to the circuit board of our controllers which will significantly improve their resistance to corrosion in damp environments.

 If you will be using your controller in a marine application, anywhere with high humidity, or where it could get water splashed on it, then this is well worth considering to ensure long term reliability.